Nile tilapia: Human use

+50 fish were first brought to Thailand as a gift to King Bhumibol Adulyadej (Rama IX) on March 25, 1965 by Crown Prince Akihito of Japan (later Emperor Akihito).
+The king raised them in a pond at the fish farm project in the area of the Royal Chitralada Palace.
+In addition, he also gave them a Thai common name, pla nin which literally translates to "black fish" or "ceylonite fish", and also refers to the Nile River, their original source.

-Nile tilapia, called بلطي bulṭī in Arabic, is (being native to Egypt) among the most common fish in Egyptian cuisine, and probably the most common in regions far from the coast.
+Nile tilapia, called بلطي bulṭī in Arabic, is among the most common fish in Egyptian cuisine (being a native species), and probably the most common in inland regions far from the coast.
 It is generally either battered and pan-fried whole (بلطي مقلي bulṭī maqlī [bʊltˤiː maʔliː]) or grilled whole (بلطي مشوي bulṭī mashwī [bʊltˤiː maʃwiː]).
-Like other fish in Egypt, is generally served with rice cooked with onions and other seasonings to turn it red.
+Like other fish in Egypt, they are generally served with rice cooked with onions and other seasonings to turn it red.

 In Israel, Nile tilapia is commonly fried, grilled or baked with vegetables herbs and spices and eaten with rice or bulgur pilafs.
 It is also baked in the oven with tahini sauce drizzled over it with potatoes, onions, asparagus, sweet peppers or tomatoes and flavored with sumac and dried mint.

 Tilapia, often farmed, is a popular and common supermarket fish in the United States.

 In India, Nile tilapia is the most dominant fish in some of the South Indian reservoirs and available throughout the year.
 O. niloticus grows faster and reaches bigger sizes in a given time.
 The littoral areas of Kelavarappalli Reservoir are full of nests of Nile tilapia and they breed during south-west monsoon (July–September).
 The fish mainly feed on detritus.
 Zooplankton, phytoplankton, and macrophytes also were recorded occasionally from the gut of Nile tilapia.
 The demand is heavy, especially from local poor people, as this fish is affordable to the lowest income group in this area.

+Due to its fast-growing nature, its mostly herbivorous diet, and its nutrition value, tilapia has been identified as a suitable alternative to brine shrimp and golden apple snails for space aquaculture in locations where the superior taste of tilapia is worth the production inefficiencies (such as in established off-world settlements).
+A transgenic strain of tilapia was developed in Japan to optimize the species for closed recirculating aquaculture.